iterative/dvc.org/content/blog/2021-02-18-dvc-2-0-pre-release.md

 title: DVC 2.0 Pre-Release
 date: 2021-02-17
 description: |
   Today, we're announcing DVC 2.0 pre-release.
-We'll share learnings from our journey and how these will be reflected in the coming release.
+We'll share lessons from our journey and how these will be reflected in the coming release.

 descriptionLong: |
-  The new release is a result of our learnings from our users.
+  The new release is a result of our learning from our users.
 There are four major features are coming:

-  🔗 ML pipelines templating and iterative foreach stages
+  🔗 ML pipeline templating and iterative foreach stages

   🧪 Lightweight ML experiments

   📍 ML model checkpoints

-  📈 Dvc-live - metrics logging
+  📈 Dvc-live - new open-source library for metrics logging

 picture: 2021-02-18/dvc-2-0-pre-release.png
 pictureComment: DVC 2.0 Pre-Release